epibayes/labsite/content/authors/Kelly-Broen/_index.md

 - Group 2
 ---

-Nina is a doctoral candidate in Epidemiology at the University of Michigan.
-She did her MPH in Global Health Epidemiology at the University of Michigan and her bachelors in Chemistry and Materials Engineering at Princeton University.
-Her dissertation research focuses on spatial transmission models of infectious diseases, the impact of clustered non-vaccination on outbreak risk, and the evolution of vaccine hesitancy.
-She is passionate about science communication and seeks to make epidemiologic research accessible with her [blog](https://knowyourvax.com/)
+Kelly is a doctoral student in the department of Epidemiology at the University of Michigan.
+She received her Masters of Public Health from the University of Michigan in epidemiology and her Bachelors of Science in Human Health and Quantitative Sciences from Emory University.
+She is interested in spatial epidemiology and infectious diseases.